electron/electron/docs/api/context-bridge.md

 ### Exposing Node Global Symbols

-The `contextBridge` can be used by the preload script to give your renderer access to Node global symbols.
+The `contextBridge` can be used by the preload script to give your renderer access to Node APIs.
-The table of supported types described above also applies to Node globals that you expose through `contextBridge`.
+The table of supported types described above also applies to Node APIs that you expose through `contextBridge`.
 Please note that many Node APIs grant access to local system resources.
 Be very cautious about which globals and APIs you expose to untrusted remote content.